TalRodin/D3js-react/CONTRIBUTING.md

 Before create the plot/chart/graph:
 * Please review the previous work and follow similar code structure.
 * Please make small components for each part of the plot.
 Example Bar and Line Chart: Axes.js, Axis.js, Bars.js, Line.js, and LineBarChart.js.
-If it has tooltip - it will be Tooltip.js file.
+If it has tooltip - it will be Tooltip.js file, etc.